The preservation of the Nium language [Western Mono] is an ongoing focus for the museum.

 The museum receives no federal, state or city funds for general operating expenses.
 It is supported by membership fees, donations, gift store sales, and grant funds.
 The Sierra Mono Indian Museum has been a private, non profit 501(c)3 institution governed by a Board of Directors since May 9, 1966.
 Visiting the museum offers a glimpse at Mono Indian lifestyles of yesterday and today.

 We have many great items in the gift shop from stuffed animals, Mono Indian calendars, hand crafted Indian Jewelry, post cards, books and t-shirts.
-Feel free to browse the gift shop.
+Feel free to explore our online the gift shop where you will find Native American handmade earrings, and necklaces.